-Desired Profile: Candidates should be in the final year of a Masters degree, ideally in geotechnical engineering, planetary science or physics but other backgrounds will also be considered.
+Desired Profile: Candidates should have a Masters-level degree (or be in the final year of a Masters degree) ideally in geotechnical engineering, planetary science or physics but other backgrounds will also be considered.
 The candidates should be rigorous, autonomous and also enjoy working as part of a small team.
-Previous experience in experimental work would be an advantage.
+Previous experience in experimental work and/or DEM numerical simulations would be an advantage.